twolfson/if-i-were-to-build-a-startup-web-app/docs/web-framework.md

     - What: Endpoints for users to sign up, login, perform "reset password", and change password
     - Why: A web app typically operate around interacting with person.
 User models will faciliate tracking this data, and authentication will associate a session with the user
     - How:
-        - For built-in support, this requires an ORM and sessions inthe framework.
+        - For built-in support, this requires an ORM and sessions in the framework.
 I've only seen this built-in on Django
         - If you need to set this up, always use an off the shelf library.
 It's near impossible to get right the first time without introducing security issues
 - Admin UI (e.g. Django Admin, Rails Admin)
     - What: Internal tool to allow non-programmers (and programmers) to inspect and take actions (more than direct edits) on models
     - Why:
-        - Engineers should never be the bottleneck for inspecting data or taking.
+        - Engineers should never be the bottleneck for inspecting data or taking actions.
 It's inefficient time and cost-wise for a business
         - Instead, self-serve approaches are better because they remove the need for communication entirely
         - Additional reading: https://twolfson.com/2022-07-30-startup-time-investing-operational-processes
     - How: For systems without built-in admin tools, there are a few options: